Taking Action: An Advocate’s Guide to Assisting Victims of Financial Fraud

 While many organizations promote prevention strategies to consumers to avoid these kinds of crimes, what can we do for these millions of victims?

-One answer is to empower the people on the front line – the consumer advocates, lawyers, counselors and victim service providers who come into contact with fraud victims every day.
-The National Center for Victims of Crime wanted to provide a resource for victim-centered services in the area of financial fraud and so together, with our partner the FINRA Investor Education Foundation, we created Taking Action: An Advocate’s Guide to Assisting Victims of Financial Fraud.
+One answer is to empower the people on the front line – the consumer advocates, lawyers, law enforcement, counselors and victim service providers who come into contact with fraud victims every day.
+The National Center for Victims of Crime wanted to provide a resource for victim-centered services in the area of financial fraud.
+In partnership with the FINRA Investor Education Foundation, we created Taking Action: An Advocate’s Guide to Assisting Victims of Financial Fraud.